mgamio/blog/_posts/2022-03-09-uml-diagrams-for-java-developers.markdown

 In addition, we need the following artifacts on the server-side.

-**Ads Composer Service**, receives the user data and delegate the sub-tasks to three additional services
+**Ads Composer Service** receives the user data and delegates the sub-tasks to three additional services

 **QR service**, responsible for generating a QR code for the URL link